Mufaddal-Shiyaji/AI-InterviewPro/README.md

 # AI-InterviewPro

-An Intelligent Interview Evaluation System using for thorough candidate assessment.
+An Intelligent Interview Evaluation System for thorough candidate assessment.
-This system can be utilized by both student as well as organizations for their benefit.
+This system can be utilized by both students as well as organizations.